 None of the members of our Compensation Committee is, or has at any time been, an officer or employee of the Company.
-None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of our Board or our Compensation Committee during the fiscal year ended December 27, 2020.
-No directors served on our Compensation Committee in 2020 other than Ms. Gottschalk, Mr. Head, Mr. Near and Mr. Rosenzweig, and Ms. Chapman-Hughes, who resigned from the Board effective June 8, 2020.
+None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of our Board or our Compensation Committee during the fiscal year ended December 26, 2021.
+No directors served on our Compensation Committee in 2021 other than Ms. Gottschalk, Mr. Head, Mr. Near and Mr. Rosenzweig.